ned2/okdata/README.md

 # okc-scraper
-Yet another OKC data mining tool.
+Yet another OKC data mining thing.

 See okc.py for more details.